Training Tips

 High elevations

-If your travel schedule allows, stay at altitude for two nights before the trip.
-If you live at sea level, one night is the minimum.
+2. If your travel schedule allows, stay at altitude for two nights before the trip.
+If you live at sea level, one night is the absolute minimum, but we strongly recommend two.

 Cross training